With the advancement in online automation and technology, ecommerce is skyrocketing.

 This type has gained massive popularity because they do not require customers to navigate through different pages.

-While a single-page checkout helps customers complete their transaction within minutes, the only downside is designing and creating such pages can be a nightmare and may even result in cart abandonment due to a cluttered page design.
+While a single-page checkout helps customers complete their transactions within minutes, the only downside is designing and creating such pages can be a nightmare and may even result in cart abandonment due to a cluttered page design.

 The multi-page ecommerce checkout process involves multiple pages that your customers have to navigate before they complete their checkout process.